Single birds and flocks in coastal waters, roosting on offshore islands.

-During the breeding period from September to February they are a uniform black.
+During the breeding period from September to February, Cape Cormorant are a uniform black.
 Making their nests from seaweed and sticks.
 Eggs number 2 - 3 and are chalky white.

-- Breeding adults told by entirely glossy green-black plumage, head without crest, orange-yellow bill-base; the eyes are greenish.
+Breeding adult Cape Cormorants told by entirely glossy green-black plumage, head without crest, orange-yellow bill-base; the eyes are greenish.
 Fairly long neck, sleek head, often with a small crest.

 Winter visitor to Natal coast.
 Abundant and resident along the entire south-western Cape coast and up to 50 kms out to sea.